outcoldman/outcoldman.com/_posts/en/2014-09-30-learn-linux.markdown

 Learn `vim` (editor).
 It is hard to find an exit from `vim`.
 Just launch `vimtutor` to get into tutorial to learn some basics about `vim`.
 After that [Vim: revisited](http://mislav.uniqpath.com/2011/12/vim-revisited/).
 A lot of folks use `vim` as a main editor.
 I am not advanced `vim` user, mostly I use it when I need to edit some configuration files.

 Read [Filesystem Hierarchy Standard](http://www.samba.org/~cyeoh/pub/fhs-2.3.html).
 It is important to understand your Filesystem hierarchy to know where you can find what.
+Also read about permissions and how to set them up `man chmod`.
+It is unexpected for Windows users that file need to have special permission to be executable (`chmod +x executable_file`).

 Use these three websites when you need help